Contractor License Requirements in Utah

 How to Verify a Contractor's License in Utah

-- Visit the Utah Division of Occupational and Professional Licensing (DOPL) license lookup tool.
+Visit the Utah Division of Occupational and Professional Licensing (DOPL) website to verify any contractor's license before hiring.

 Reciprocity Agreements